triton-inference-server/server/docs/model_management.rst

 The server attempts to load all models in the model repository at startup.
-Models that the server is not able to load will be marked as NOT_READY in the server status and will not be available for inferencing.
+Models that the server is not able to load will be marked as UNAVAILABLE in the server status and will not be available for inferencing.

 Changes to the model repository while the server is running will be